adrian-tarau/talos/README.md

 ![Extension HTML Report](docs/images/extension_report_html_tests.png)

 This section also includes a list of failed tests organized by module, along with the reasons for their failure.
-To help visualize all the tests—especially since large projects may have thousands or even tens of thousands of them—you can enable the `microfalx.verbose` option.
+To help visualize all the tests—especially since large projects may have thousands or even tens of thousands of them—you can enable the `talos.verbose` option.

 ![Extension HTML Report](docs/images/extension_report_html_tests2.png)